 Of course you may wish simply to walk away from what you believe is an unrecoverable situation, but you may also want to get that second chance having learnt some very valuable business lessons.
 Either way it is important you take proper advise and have all options, including business turnaround strategies explained.
 Remember it is important to understand the pro’s and cons, and have the upsides and downsides explained before making a final decision.

-However, should the business be beyond rescue, or it is the preference of the directors and shareholders to close the company for good, a CVL is likely to be the most appropriate course of action.
+However, should the business be beyond rescue, or it is the preference of the directors and shareholders to close the company for good, and place the company into a cvl.

 1. Board meeting of Directors or Decision of Sole Director

-It is at this point that the directors formally instruct a licensed Insolvency Practitioner to oversee the Liquidation process and draft the relevant documentation to commence the process.
+It is at this point that the directors formally instruct a Practitioner via a resolution to oversee the process and draft the relevant documentation to commence the process.

 2. Notice to Shareholders and Creditors

-Following the decision of the director(s) to commence the Liquidation process, shareholders and creditors will be notified of the general meeting and Decision Date respectively.
+Following the decision of the director(s) to commence the Liquidation, shareholders and creditors will be notified of the general meeting and Decision Date respectively.

-Prior to the Decision Date (the effective date of Liquidation), creditors will be presented with an Estimated Statement of Affairs of the Company.
+Prior to the Decision Date, creditors will be presented with an Estimated Statement of Affairs of the Company.
 This is a document which sets out the financial position of the company, detailing its assets and liabilities, providing estimated realisable values of company assets and an estimated deficiency to creditors.